 What is an i-Team?

 Each i-Team is made up of up to seven members (PGRs and postdocs), selected to be as multi-disciplinary as possible.
-Every team has a dedicated industry mentor, and is also supported by Dr Faye Outram (REN Intellectual Property Officer) throughout the project.
+Every team has a dedicated industry mentor, and is also supported by Dr Faye Outram and Alison Northwood (RIN Intellectual Property Officers) and Dr Rosemary Bass (Postgraduate Careers Advisor) throughout the project.

 Do I need previous business/commercial experience?